zackgithuboriginal/trestore-milestone-project-4/README.md

 **Expected:** The user should be able to select an option to change their stored password.

 **Result:** From the profile page user can select the 'Change Password' link alongside their current email address.
 Upon clicking this link the user will be redirected to the password admin page.
-From there they can then enter a new password and repeat it in the form and click sumbit.
+From there they can then enter a new password and repeat it in the form and click submit.
 The password will then be updated.

 ![Image of password admin form](https://github.com/zackgithuboriginal/trestore-milestone-project-4/blob/master/docs/password-admin.PNG)